eug48/xmind-windows-search-filter/XMind-Windows-Search-Filter/Readme.md

 Testing
 -------------

-Debug builds will write error information via OutputDebugString.
+Debug versions (with dbg in the filename) will write error information via OutputDebugString.
 To see this output use a tool like [DebugView].

 There is also a mechanism to manually transform a mindmap into HTML: